(Photo credit: Slava Murygin @ PASS Summit 2014)

-Kimberly Tripp is a SQL Server MVP and a Microsoft Regional Director, and has worked with computers since 1985.
-Her career with database technologies began when she first worked (as an intern) at IBM in 1988 (starting the DataEase and then moving to FoxBase).
-In 1990, Kimberly was introduced to Microsoft SQL Server™ while working for a small consulting and training firm in Chicago called LAN/mind.
-Becoming an MCP and an MCT in 1991, Kimberly decided that training was her primary passion and pursued a career at Microsoft.
-Working for Microsoft University in 1992 and 1993, Kimberly delivered training all over the United States – with focus on SQL Server, LanManager, and Windows.
-But, when Microsoft University stopped delivering training directly to customers, Kimberly joined the SQL Server Development Team.
+Becoming a Microsoft Certified Professional (MCP) and a Microsoft Certified Trainer in 1991, Kimberly decided that training was her real passion and pursued a career at Microsoft.
+Working for Microsoft University in 1992 and 1993, Kimberly delivered training all over the United States – with focus on SQL Server, Lan/Manager, and Windows.
+When Microsoft University moved to “train-the-trainer” deliveries only (instead of direct delivery to customers), Kimberly joined the SQL Server Development Team.
 Kimberly held positions at Microsoft including Subject Matter Expert/Trainer for Microsoft University and Technical Writer for the SQL Server Development Team.
-After working with a truly great team, Kimberly decided to leave Microsoft to pursue her passion for teaching and to allow her to work with customers and “in-the-trenches” problems.
+After working with a truly great team, Kimberly decided to leave Microsoft to pursue her passion for teaching and to allow her to work directly with customers “in-the-trenches” and solving complicated problems.

 Forming SQLskills in 1995 and since, Kimberly has worked as an author, consultant, and speaker having spoken at PASS, TechEd, SQLintersection, and numerous conference and workshop events around the world.
 Kimberly was a Microsoft SQL Server MVP for over 17 years and with over 30 years of experience designing and tuning SQL Server solutions.
 She loves to face new challenges with a focus on performance.
 Her favorite topics are internals, indexing strategies, statistics, optimizing procedural code, and designing for VLDBs with partitioning.